Mage-Enderman/Mage-QuestCraft-Mods/README.md

 # Mage-QuestCraft-Mods
 This is just a page with all the mods that Mage uses with QuestCraft as a base

+to be specifc right now these are for QuestCraft version 1.3.0 running Minecraft 1.18.2 with fabric-loader-0.13.3

-For settings I use 30% render res, biome mix 3x3, render distance 4-8, entityculling 50%, entity shadows off, ram around 3000mb, mipmaps off, clouds off, Fancy, Resource packs: Fancy Skies, Dark GUI, True Craft, True Craft No Bushy Leaves, Though Pixel Reality is also very nice
+For settings I use 20% render res, biome mix 3x3, render distance 4-8 (more so 6-7), entityculling 70%, entity shadows off, ram around 3000mb, mipmaps off, clouds off, Fancy, Resource packs: Fancy Skies, Dark GUI, True Craft, True Craft No Bushy Leaves, Though Pixel Reality is also very nice
-Small Quirk with mods: I use Interactica and BetterItemDrops so I just turn off FancyItemRendering in Interactica to get the best of both
+Small Quirk with mods*: I use Interactica and BetterItemDrops so I just turn off FancyItemRendering in Interactica to get the best of both

+*No longer applies as I now don't use those 2

 Most likely including mods found here (Some might not actually be in the mods folder anymore as they no longer work or I found "better" mods for the same purpose) https://www.curseforge.com/minecraft/mc-mods/ash-another-simple-hud